 Yes, we are licensed and fully-recognized by the government.
 Omeida Language College (our mother school) was approved by Guangxi provincial Education Department to recruit foreign students to study Chinese language and culture, and we are qualified to assist our students apply for longer term student (X2) visa and change it to study residence permit in China.

-We welcome students between the age of 5 to 85 years old to study Chinese with us, students younger than 16 years old are encouraged to be accompanied by parent(s) except when joining the summer camps.
-We place students at the same or similar Chinese levels to the same small class, while we will also consider student’s age.
+We welcome students between the age of 5 to 85 years old to study Chinese with us.
+Students younger than 16 years of age are encouraged to be accompanied by parent(s) except when joining the summer camps.
+We place our students in a small class with students at the same or similar Chinese levels, however, we will also consider the student’s age.
 If there is not a suitable group for very young kids or senior students to join, we are always able to provide tailored courses for students who have specific requirements.

-Our most popular course is the small group Comprehensive Chinese Course, you may choose the Intensive load to study full day, or Standard load to take half day lessons and leave more free time to explore Yangshuo or practice what you learned out of classroom.
+Our most popular course is the small group Comprehensive Chinese Course.
+You can choose between the Intensive Course to study full day, or the Standard Course to take half day lessons and leave more free time to explore Yangshuo or practice what you learned out of classroom.
 During your free time, you are more than welcome to join our Chinese cultural lessons e.g. regular Taichi or calligraphy class, or have an experience of Chinese cooking, Chinese painting, Chinese musical instrument, or rock-climbing.
-Just talk to our course consultant, our professional team will make full arrangement for you.
+Please contact our course consultant.
+Our professional team will make a full arrangement for you.

 Our HSK Preparation Course is designed to help students who have the plan to take the Chinese Proficiency Test immediately or shortly on completion the course.

 Our Summer Camp is loved by kids and teens aged between 6 and 16 who immerse themselves in the Chinese language and cultural environment.